jmuhlenberg/the_love_connection/present.md

 Age: 18-25.
 Height: tall.
-Gender: Male
+Gender: Male.
-Build: stocky
+Build: stocky.
-EyeColor : brown
+EyeColor : brown.
-HairColor:  red
+HairColor:  red.

 When you hit add new user margot's matches will appear at the bottom of the screen;

 Do a hard page refresh and explain that you're going to update Margot's record to wanting to date the same group of men but with blue eyes.....

 ## after the hard refresh jim will interject here...
 If you look at the screen now you'll see it allows for the option of a new user or an existing user.
 After he puts in the new id the idea of a new user is suspended and only the existing user's information is displayed.
 This was done through the use of a ternary operator. refers to line XXX in app.js

 ## back to Daniel

 Now….
 Enter     margot722 as a userid ….
 This will give her a couple of matches

 Update Margot with the exact same information except change the eye color to blue and she will get a different set of matches

-## john will interject here about the matching process.  {add text here if you want.}
+## john will interject here about the matching process.
+To correctly match the current user with potential matches in the database, we used the .filter method.
+We pulled the keys from the Likes model to compare the user preferences to other user attributes.
+For simplicity, we've forced the results to be total matches.
+If we had more time and maybe a little more knowledge we would have attempted installing a ranking system based on the attributes that matched.

 ## Back to Daniel